 Holland was also an active member of the community of Topeka; he was a member of several Masonic orders including the Scottish Rite, Shriners, and Toltec Rite and was a member of the Elks, Chamber of Commerce and the Central Congregational Church.

-Find Holland designed buildings listed in the National Register of Historic Places.
+Find Holland designed buildings in Kansas listed in the National Register of Historic Places.

 Entry: Holland, James C.

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.